 The book is deep as the subtitle suggests, but it is also practical in pointing the way to Christ-centered living.
-It contains no theological language and is accessible for everyone who wants to know Christ in a deeper way.
+It contains no big words of theological language and is accessible for everyone who wants to know Christ in a deeper way.
 The foundation of the book is that depth of relationship with Christ is for everyone.

 The starting point of “The Christ-Centered Life: Deep Calls To Deep” is both simple, and yet profound.
 It is that heaven is the presence of Christ — a presence that can be experienced right here, right now.

 The book begins from the point where other books often finish, and it leads readers to the goal of a continual lifestyle of intimacy with Christ, but it does so by following a path that is deeper and more real.
 The book makes the path to Christ-centeredness available to everyone, right here, right now.
 Christ is for now, not just for heaven.

 DEEP LEAVES THE SHALLOW BEHIND